visakhvijayan/12DigitUniqueNumberGenerator/README.md

 # 12DigitUniqueNumberGenerator
 Generate 12 digit unique number and store it in a file.
-Testing.